phatcher/NCheck/README.md

 ### Customizing a checker

-If you can't acheive your required behaviour with conventsion, you will need to define a custom checker, example below...
+If you can't achieve your required behaviour with convention, you will need to define a custom checker, example below...

 ```csharp
     public class SimpleChecker : Checker<Simple>